-To ingest a specific type of logs, configure the corresponding dedicated input designed to collect the log type.
-Click the input type name in the table below for instructions on how to configure it.
+To ingest a specific type of log, configure the corresponding dedicated input designed to collect the log type.
+Click the input type name in the following table for instructions on how to configure it.

 |AWS Config||Configuration snapshots, historical configuration data, and change notifications from the AWS Config service.|

 |Config Rules||Compliance details, compliance summary, and evaluation status of your AWS Config Rules.|

 |Inspector||Assessment Runs and Findings data from the Amazon Inspector service.|

 |CloudTrail||AWS API call history from the AWS CloudTrail service.|

 |CloudWatch Logs||Logs from the CloudWatch Logs service, including VPC Flow Logs.
 VPC Flow Logs allow you to capture IP traffic flow data for the network interfaces in your resources.|

 |CloudWatch||Performance and billing metrics from the AWS CloudWatch service.|

 |Billing||Billing data from the billing reports that you collect in the Billing & Cost Management console.|